hapax/hapax.github.io/assets/teaching.md

 makes these things beautiful.
 If the mountain is too steep, find a nearby hill with a gentler slope and a partial view of the summit.

+you could either tell the students, or let them discover (with some prompting) for themselves.